bo4e/BO4E-python/README.rst

     "$wert": "$wert", # $bedeutung

-This regex can directly used on the website `regex101`_.
+This substitution can directly used on the website `regex101`_.

 Versioning